Sniffy2019/Love-to-Read/README.md

 The columns are set with an opacity % to let the text be seen but not camouflaged with the background image.
 All the images in the assets folder were sourced via https://unsplash.com/s/photos/books and converted into jpegs or png's via Flickr.

-The nav bar (especially index.html) and the social elements on the footer of (about.html) pages, have been made to look like a book or wooden rails you might see in an old book store or library.
+The nav bar (especially index.html) and the social elements on the footer of (about.html) pages, have been made to look like a book or wooden rails you might see in an old bookstore or library.